Beth Shapiro

-Beth Alison Shapiro (born 1976) is an American evolutionary molecular biologist.
-She is a professor in the Department of Ecology and Evolutionary Biology at the University of California, Santa Cruz.
+Beth Alison Shapiro (born January 14, 1976) is an American evolutionary molecular biologist, associate director for conservation genomics at the UC Santa Cruz Genomics Institute, and a Howard Hughes Medical Institute investigator.
+She also teaches in the Department of Ecology and Evolutionary Biology at the University of California, Santa Cruz.
+In March 2024, Shapiro began a three year sabbatical to become the chief scientific officer of Colossal Biosciences.

 Shapiro's work has centered on the analysis of ancient DNA.
-She was awarded a MacArthur Fellowship in 2009 and a Royal Society University Research Fellowship in 2006.
+She was awarded a Royal Society University Research Fellowship in 2006 and a MacArthur Fellowship in 2009.
+She was elected a Member of the National Academy of Sciences in 2025.

 Early life and education

-Shapiro was born in Allentown, Pennsylvania on January 14, 1976.
-She grew up in Rome, Georgia, where she served as a local news presenter while still in high school.
-Having left Rome High School with a GPA of 4.0, Shapiro started at the University of Georgia in 1994.
-There, she studied Mandarin Chinese, Spanish, English literature and geology at the University, before choosing ecology as her major.
-She graduated summa cum laude in 1999 with BA and MA degrees in ecology.
-The same year, she was awarded a Rhodes Scholarship followed by a Ph.D. from the University of Oxford for research on inferring evolutionary history and processes using ancient DNA supervised by Alan J. Cooper.
+On January 14, 1976, Shapiro was born in Allentown, Pennsylvania.
+She grew up in Rome, Georgia, where she served as a local news presenter while attending Rome High School.

+In 1994, Shapiro graduated from Rome High School with a GPA of 4.0, and entered the University of Georgia.
+She studied Mandarin Chinese, Spanish, English literature, and geology prior to choosing ecology as her major.

+In 1999, Shapiro graduated summa cum laude with BA and MA degrees in ecology.
+The same year, she was awarded a Rhodes Scholarship.

+In 2003, Shapiro completed a Ph.D. from the University of Oxford for research on inferring evolutionary history and processes using ancient DNA supervised by Alan J. Cooper.